-Net changes in fund balances - total governmental funds \$ 823,678 Governmental funds report capital outlays as expenditures.
+Net changes in fund balances - total governmental funds \$ (1,790,520) Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which depreciation exceeded capital outlays in the current period.
-(987,523) Proceeds from the sale of capital assets are recorded as revenues in the fund statements but not in the statement of activities.
-(108,780) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Neither transaction has any effect on net assets.
-Also, governmental funds report the effect of issuance costs, premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-This amount is the net effect of 100.000 these differences in the treatment of long-term debt and related items.
-198,983 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-Compensated absences Loss on disposal of capital assets (71,143) (5,539) Total changes in net assets of governmental activities \$ (150,324)
+(1,097,114) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction has any effect on net position.
+Also, governmental funds report the effect of premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+This amount is the net effect of these differences in the treatment of long-term debt and related items.
+(172,993) Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+Compensated absences (522,316) Total changes in net position of governmental activities \$ (3,582,943)